 Interestingly, some of the concepts included overlap w/ the ones in the previous talk, which might be seen as a proof for the fact that abstraction, modularization and the forming of functional groups seem to be an important base for efficiency in any system.

-UPDATE: v2 of Blackout Survival available @ https://geeksec.de/0.pdf
+UPDATE: v2 of Blackout Survival emerged into COVID-19 info and is available @ https://geeksec.de/0.pdf